OpenEducationAnalytics/OpenEducationAnalytics/modules/Digital_Learning_Apps_and_Platforms/Clever/test_data/README.md

 | school_name | String | The name of the primary school assigned for the user. |

 Notes:
-1) Resource_type can be one of:
+1) Resource_type can be one of: clever-district-added, clever-teacher-added, district-link, teacher-link
-  - clever-district-added
-  - clever-teacher-added
-  - district-link
-  - teacher-link
-2) The following columns are pseudonomized in the test data and production data will appear different:
+2) The following columns are pseudonomized in the test data and production data will appear different: sis_id, clerver_user_id, clever_school_id
-  - sis_id
-  - clerver_user_id
-  - clever_school_id
 3) See the [Clever Participation Reports](https://support.clever.com/hc/s/articles/360049642311) documentation for more details.